Bendat/RecipeBook/README.md

 # RecipeBook
-A simple application to create, edit and view your recipes.
+A simple app to organize and store your recipes in your own personal cook book.

 Add the following to your build events to avoid an exception at runtime:
 ```